formkiq/formkiq-client-sdk-python/docs/DocumentWorkflowsApi.md

 Add document workflow

-Creates a document workflow; ONLY available with FormKiQ Pro and Enterprise
+Creates a document workflow; available as an Add-On Module

 ### Example